-The importance of the Association lies in its position as the tangible link between the individual students and the academic and administrative staffs of the University and the citizens of Auckland.
-In this position the representations of the Association in matters involving the interests of students exert an influence both within the University and in the city at large.
+The Association, through the Executive, is recognised as a powerful and responsible body.
+In this position the representations of the Association in matters involving the interests of students, exert an important influence both within the University and in the city at large.